NiGitaMyrGit/Lang_assignment1/README.md

 # Lang_assignment1
-This is the repository for the course Language Analytics from the bachelors elective course Cultural Data Science at Aarhus University
+This is the repository for the first assignment in the course Language Analytics from the bachelors elective course Cultural Data Science at Aarhus University